Shellfish Allergy Symptoms After Vascepa: What You Need to Know

 * Vomiting

-While Vascepa is derived from fish oil, it is not a shellfish product.
+While Vascepa is derived from fish oil, it's not a direct trigger for shellfish allergy symptoms.
 However, some patients have reported experiencing shellfish allergy symptoms after taking Vascepa.
-This has led to concerns about the potential for cross-reactivity between fish and shellfish allergens.
+This may be due to several reasons:

-What to Do if You Experience Shellfish Allergy Symptoms After Taking Vascepa
+What to Do If You Experience Shellfish Allergy Symptoms After Vascepa

-If you experience shellfish allergy symptoms after taking Vascepa, follow these steps:
+If you experience shellfish allergy symptoms after taking Vascepa, it's essential to consult your doctor or healthcare provider.
+They may recommend the following:

 Expert Insights